jacotri77/iron_worker_node_twitter_bot/readme.md

 https://hub.docker.com/

-You will need to create a repository that you can build your images onto in the terminal.
-You can do so here:
+You will need to create a Docker repository here:

 https://cloud.docker.com/

+<b>***note you can also create a repo through the terminal***<b>

+<h3>1.
+Package your Worker</h3><br>

+Let’s package it up inside a Docker image and upload it to a Docker Registry.
+Copy the Dockerfile from appropriate directory (depending on used programming language) of this repository and modify the ENTRYPOINT line to run your script.
+Build your docker image:
 `docker build -t USERNAME/IMAGENAME:TAG .`

 You should see the following output in your terminal